 - 1. Sanction to the offender. - a.
-Whenever a player, goalkeeper, coach or any other representative of the team commits a foul classified as very serious, the main referees will show them a red card, and expel them from the match. - b.
-Any player or representative who has been shown a red card loses the right to join the substitutes' bench and must remain in the dressing room. - c.
-Whenever a card is shown to the coach or any other representative of the team, they must remove a player from the rink without that player being temporarily suspended. - 2.
+Whenever a player, goalkeeper, coach or any other representative of the team commits a foul classified as very serious, the main referees will show them a red card, and expel them from the match and must remain in the dressing room. - b.
+Any player or representative who has been shown a red card loses the right to stay at the substitutes' bench and must leave it and must remain in the dressing room. - 2.
 Sanction to the offender's team. - a.
 They are sanctioned with a period in inferiority for each card that has been shown. - b.
-If the foul is committed when the match in play, the game restarts with a direct free hit if it has occurred outside of the penalty area of the offending team, or a penalty if committed within that area.
+If the foul is committed when the match in play, the game restarts with an indirect free hit if it has occurred outside of the penalty area of the offending team, or a penalty if committed within that area.
+If the foul is committed when there is a situation of an eminent goal, with the offended player going isolated in the direction of the goal, the game restarts with a direct free hit.